ekknod/NV/README.md

 mouse5 is slowing down your sensitivity in the target player

 # Story behind the NV project
-i rewritten old project, with a different feature than a private one had.
+i rewritten old project, with a different and minimal feature.

 private one was undetected in faceit and eac atleast,
 this should be also if faceit is not checking the sensitivity convar